Skip to main content

 • Running red lights or stop signs: As vehicles, cyclists must obey all traffic signals.

-• No hand signals: Cyclists must signal turns and stops using standard hand signals.
+• No hand signals: Cyclists must signal turns and stops using standard hand signals at least 100 feet before the turn (N.C.
+Gen. Stat. § 20-154).

-• Not wearing a helmet: As discussed above, not a legal violation for adults but still argued.
+• Not wearing a helmet: As discussed above, limited by statute but still argued for head injuries.

 Common Causes of Bicycle Accidents in NC